Not just the mayor: Text messages of Seattle police and fire chiefs from June 2020 also missing

 “We are extremely concerned that three of the most important city officials that were involved in overseeing the anarchy that was CHOP have been unable to produce their text messages in the time period that this was occurring,” Calfo said in an interview.

 Durkan’s chief of staff Thursday attributed the mayor’s missing texts to an “unknown technology issue.”
-The city hired a consultant to conduct forensic work on Durkan’s phones, but the consultant has yet to write an analysis on what happened, Dan Nolte, spokesman for the City Attorney’s Office, said Friday.
+The city hired a consultant to conduct forensic work on Durkan’s phones, but the consultant has yet to write an analysis on what happened, Nolte said.

 Durkan switched phones in October 2019 and July 2020; the forensic work couldn’t determine whether that was the reason the texts were missing, according to the whistleblower investigation by an outside expert for the Seattle Ethics and Elections Commission.